NEW: Slain American teacher is remembered for compassion and dedication

 The alleged attacker was fully covered, donning an abaya – a black, full-length gown traditionally worn by Emirati women – black gloves, a face cover and a hijab, or head scarf, police said.
 She fled the mall after the attack.

-Police believe Ryan, who was the mother of three children, did not know the attacker, Al Nahyan said.
+Police say they think Ryan, who was the mother of three children, did not know the attacker.

 The U.S. Embassy in Abu Dhabi issued a statement, back in October, warning U.S. citizens of an anonymous Internet post that encouraged attacks against teachers at American and other international schools.
 The embassy was unaware of any specific, credible threat at that time, but called on citizens to be vigilant about their personal security.